 Civil protection is also the cooperation cornerstone of the Union for the Mediterranean.
 The Prevention, Preparedness and Response to Natural and Man-made Disasters (PPRD) South programme aims to bring together Mediterranean Partner Countries and the EU Civil Protection Mechanism.
 The programme beneficiaries are Mediterranean and Balkan countries.

-The European Commission signed Administrative Arrangements to improve cooperation and facilitate preparedness in emergency situations with a number of countries, namely Australia, Russia, Ukraine, the United States and Moldova.
-These agreements cover a wide range of topics, from information exchange during major emergencies to exchange of emergency management best practices.
-Furthermore, letters of cooperation have been exchanged with Japan and Chile, while letters of intent, regional support programmes and bilateral projects govern other levels of collaboration with ASEAN, China and additional countries.
+The European Commission has signed agreements to improve cooperation and facilitate preparedness in emergency situations with a number of countries, namely Algeria, Australia , Russia, Switzerland, Tunisia, Ukraine, the United States and Moldova.
+These agreements cover a wide range of topics, from information exchange during major emergencies to exchange of best practices on emergency management.